Speaking and Listening

 The topics to be studied in maths will be: place value to 1,000, rounding to the nearest 10 and 100, adding and subtracting with 2 and 3 digit numbers, finding the difference, properties of 2D and 3D shape, simple fractions of shapes and numbers, capacity, weight, simple algebra, Mental math’s skills will also be developed.
 They will follow the Abacus Math’s Scheme.

-The following topics will be studied: Health and Growth, Plants and Animals in the Local Habitat, Variation, Grouping and Changing Materials, Forces and Movement and Using Electricity.
+The following topics will be studied: Health and Growth, Living Things and Their Habitats: Plants, Animals including humans, Use of everyday materials.
 This is a very practical subject area so there is lots of scope for investigation, sorting, classifying, and using appropriate vocabulary and recording/evaluating findings.

-The children will design, make and evaluate: a breakfast cereal, a 3D castle with moving parts and various puppets.
+The children will design, make and evaluate: a healthy, balanced meal, a 3D model with moving parts and various puppets.
 Food technology will cover basic skills and food hygiene linked to wider topic areas.
+They will also work on a class product which they can sell as their business at the annual market.

 Taught by a specialist teacher.

 The children will learn how to place events in order, create timelines, differentiate between the past and present, recall simple facts, find answers to questions and be able to give a cause for an event.
-Topics covered include: Food and Farming, Castles, London Now and Then (including the Great Plague and Fire), Plymouth and the Sea.
+Topics covered include: Ancient Greeks, Castles and Dwellings, London Now and Then (including the Great Plague and Fire), Plymouth and the Sea.

 The children will explore and develop their skills via: 3D art, textiles, printing, mixed media, observational drawing and printing.